manikagnish/manikagnish/README.md

 ## 💼 Professional Experience

 - **Delta4 Infotech** - *Frontend Software Developer* (July 2022 - Present)
-  - Worked as a Frontend Software developer and worked on building an AI Sass product
+  - Worked as a Frontend Software developer and worked on building an AI Sass product.

 - **Skyrockets** - *Frontend Intern* (February 2022 - July 2022)
   - Worked as a Frontend Software developer and worked on building a job hunting platform for aspiring performers of art.

 ## 🌱 What I'm Currently Learning

 - I'm always looking to enhance my skills.
-Currently, I'm exploring Promt Engineering.
+Currently, I'm exploring Prompt Engineering.

 ## 🔧 Projects